Rolexus934/BrainHug/README.md

 # PetraBot
-A Simple Discord Bot created with NodeJS &amp; the Discord.js package with the purpose of learning about the behaviour of Big API's, NPM packages and the NodeJS tools.
+A Simple Discord Bot created with NodeJS &amp; the Discord.js module with the purpose of learning about the behaviour of Big API's, NPM modules and the NodeJS tools.